Multilateral banks are key to financing the fight against global warming. Here is how they work

 Some bank projects work against climate goals

-The multilateral banks’ development goals are wide-ranging.
-They seek to improve people’s health and the environment, expand energy access and end poverty.
-Addressing energy access has meant the banks have provided billions of dollars for fossil fuel power plants, according to an AP analysis, though their policies have improved and fewer such projects have been funded in recent years.
+The multilateral banks’ development seek to improve people’s health and the environment, expand energy access and end poverty.
+It means the banks have also provided billions of dollars for fossil fuel power plants, according to an AP analysis, though their policies have improved and fewer such projects have been funded in recent years.

 Investment in fossil fuels continues to rise worldwide, reaching $1.1 trillion in 2024, according to the International Energy Agency.
 And multilateral banks continue to rank among the biggest funders of fossil fuel-prolonging projects, helping to “lock in a high-carbon pathway” for countries, according to a report by the Clean Air Fund, which lobbies for the funding of projects to improve air quality.

-“This is development aid we’re talking about, and it should be assisting countries to leapfrog,” said Jane Burston, CEO of the Clean Air Fund, referring to the idea that developing countries could industrialize with renewable energies and skip over development that rich nations historically made with fossil fuels.
+“It should be assisting countries to leapfrog,” said Jane Burston, CEO of the Clean Air Fund, referring to the idea that developing countries could industrialize with renewable energy and skip over development that rich nations historically made with fossil fuels.

 “It’s baffling why development assistance is being given to something that continues to make people unhealthy as well as harms the planet,” she added.

-Seemingly contradictory actions can be seen in a loan made by an arm of the World Bank, the International Bank for Reconstruction and Development.
-It loaned $105 million toward rehabilitating coal plants in India, with their last loans toward the project going out in 2018, according to an Associated Press analysis of data from the Organization for Economic Cooperation and Development.
+For example, an arm of the World Bank, the International Bank for Reconstruction and Development loaned $105 million toward rehabilitating coal plants in India, with their last loans toward the project going out in 2018, according to an Associated Press analysis of data from the Organization for Economic Cooperation and Development.

 The Clean Air Fund’s report estimated the World Bank provided $2.7 billion in “fossil fuel prolonging finance” between 2018 and 2022.
-During that time, the bank also loaned about 32 times the amount for renewables as they did for non-renewables in India, including $120 million for rooftop solar.
+During that time, the bank also loaned about 32 times the amount for renewables.

-“Renewable energy support is always our first choice as we work to provide access to electricity to the nearly 700 million people who still cannot power their homes, schools, hospitals, and businesses,” a World Bank spokesperson said in a statement.
+“Renewable energy support is always our first choice as we work to provide access to electricity,” a World Bank spokesperson said in a statement.

 The World Bank delivered $42.6 billion in climate finance in its most recent fiscal year, a 10% increase from the year before.
 And at the most recent COP, the bank promised nearly half of its lending will soon go toward climate finance.